shubh2016shiv/mcp-clinical-healthcare-intelligence/healthcare_data_pipeline/README.md

          │   │   └─ On error: send to DLQ
          │   ├─ Batch into groups of 500
          │   ├─ Create retry handler
-         │   └─ Bulk upsert to clean_patients
+         │   └─ Bulk upsert to patients
          │       └─ Retry on transient failures
          │
          ├─→ Collection Transform Task 2: Conditions